 We spent most of our time this trip in Collier County, but there’s plenty to keep the family entertained in Lee County as well.
 Stay tuned.

 Need help planning a trip to Florida or any other top family travel destination?
 Our Family Vacation Planning Team can help!
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Family Travel Advisor page.